emcoglab/ldm-query/README.md

     pip install -r requirements.txt

-If you use Python for more than just this, you may want to use [`virtualenv`][3] to isolate the packages you install, but this is not strictly necessary.
+If you use Python for more than just this, you may want to use [`virtualenv`][virtualenv] to isolate the packages you install, but this is not strictly necessary.

 Finally, once all these modules are installed, you can run LDM-Query from the command line like: